-Note 11 - Risk Management
+Note 10 - Risk Management

 The school district is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
-Except as described below, the district carries commercial insurance for these risks.
+The district carries commercial insurance for these risks.
 Settled claims resulting from these insured risks have not exceeded commercial insurance coverage in any of the past three fiscal years.